-* To provide graduates with a level of funcitional and technical competence that surpasses the Institute of Accountants professional syllabus.
+* To provide graduates with a level of functional and technical competence that surpasses the Chartered Accountants professional syllabus.

-* To develop the personal and business competencies of graduates, providing them with an excellent foundation for sucessful professional careers.
+* To develop the personal and business competencies of graduates, providing them with an excellent foundation for successful professional careers.

 * To ensure graduates understand how to leverage IT to enhance these functional, personal and business competencies.

 The programme prepares students for leadership in the accounting profession by equipping them with the necessary technical, analytical and personal skills.
 The programme also meets the requirements of professional accounting bodies for entry into their final examinations.

 * Display advanced technical skills in the areas of financial accounting, management accounting, finance, auditing and taxation.

 * Critically appraise the theoretical and conceptual knowledge in the field of accounting.

 * Demonstrate an understanding of how information technology can be used to provide better and timely financial information to organisations.